peremartra/FinLLMOpt/Llama-FinSent-S/README.md

 This model follows the licensing terms of LLaMA models.
 While this repository is under **Apache-2.0**, models derived from LLaMA may have additional licensing restrictions.
 Please review the respective model cards for details.

----

-This README provides a comprehensive overview of the **Llama-FinSent-S** model, ensuring clarity in usage, performance, and limitations.